Consensys/doc.ethsigner/docs/HowTo/Configure-TLS.md

 * Specifies the EthSigner keystore using the [`--tls-keystore-file`](../Reference/CLI/CLI-Syntax.md#tls-keystore-file) option.
 * Specifies the file that contains the password to decrypt the keystore using the [`--tls-keystore-password-file`](../Reference/CLI/CLI-Syntax.md#tls-keystore-password-file) option.
-* [Specify the clients](#create-the-known-clients-file) that are trusted to connect to EthSigner using the [`tls-known-clients-file`](../Reference/CLI/CLI-Syntax.md#tls-known-clients-file) option.
+* [Specifies the clients](#create-the-known-clients-file) that are trusted to connect to EthSigner using the [`tls-known-clients-file`](../Reference/CLI/CLI-Syntax.md#tls-known-clients-file) option.
 * Allow access to clients with trusted CA certificates using the [`--tls-allow-ca-clients`](../Reference/CLI/CLI-Syntax.md#tls-allow-ca-clients) option.